Everyone dreams of one day being able to buy that dream home. Whether it is that

 less than a decade ago are now being sold at triple that price, after the biggest

 real estate pricing jump in history.
-Whether we are talking local real estate or homes in downtown Toronto, home prices are higher than ever.
+Whether we are talking local real estate or homes in a big city nearby, home prices are higher than ever.

 Fortunately, many lenders have tailored their policies with this new reality